 This clause may be modified.

-Membership is retained by attaining session attendance credit in at least two of the last four plenary sessions.
+Membership is retained by attaining Session Attendance Credit in at least two of the last four plenary sessions.
 One duly constituted recent interim Working Group or Task Group session may be substituted for one of the two plenary sessions.

 To encourage attendance in certain target Working Groups whose subject matter is of significance to a Working Group, the Working Group Chair may designate other Working Groups as target groups.

-A home group is a Working Group or TAG in which a person is a member (i.e., has voting rights).
-A target group is a Working Group or TAG in which the person is attending and the Working Group Chair of the home group has approved as target group.
-Maintaining credit is meeting participation credit that is registered in the home group while the person is attending a meeting in the target group.
+A Home Group is a Working Group or TAG in which a person is a member (i.e., has voting rights).
+A Target Group is a Working Group or TAG in which the person is attending and the Working Group Chair of the Home Group has approved as Target Group.
+Maintaining credit is Credited Attendance that is registered in the Home Group while the person is attending a meeting in the Target Group.

-The Chair of the home group shall determine if maintaining credit will be allowed for that home group while attending a target group.
-A person registering attendance in a target group shall obtain attendance credit in the person’s home group and the target group.
-If the person has more than one home group for which the Chair of the home group has allowed maintaining credit, then the person shall select which home group for which they will be given credit.
+The Chair of the Home Group shall determine if maintaining credit will be allowed for that Home Group while attending a Target Group.
+A person registering attendance in a Target Group shall obtain attendance credit in the person’s Home Group and the Target Group.
+If the person has more than one Home Group for which the Chair of the Home Group has allowed maintaining credit, then the person shall select which Home Group for which they will be given credit.

-Persons who do not retain membership by session attendance credit, lose membership, but this does not cause the loss of previous session attendance credit.
+Persons who do not retain membership by session attendance credit, lose membership, but this does not cause the loss of previous Session Attendance Credit.

-A voting member’s obligation to respond to Working Group letter ballots (in which they are eligible to vote) is in addition to their obligation to attend Working Group meetings.
+A voting member’s obligation to respond to Working Group letter ballots (in which they are eligible to vote) is in addition to their obligation to attend Working Group sessions.

+A Letter Ballot Series is the initial ballot plus any recirculation letter ballots on that question.

-A voting member that fails to return 2 of the last 3 Working Group letter ballots, excepting recirculation letter ballots, in which they are eligible to vote becomes a non-voting member.
-Their previous session attendance credit do not count towards regaining voting membership.
+A voting member that fails to return 2 of the last 3 Working Group letter ballot series in which they are eligible to vote lose membership.
+Their previous Session Attendance Credits do not count towards regaining voting membership.

-If a Working Group letter ballot closes within 14 days of a meeting, any changes to voting membership resulting from the ballot shall be delayed until after the meeting.
+If a Working Group letter ballot closes within 14 days prior to a session, any changes to voting membership resulting from the ballot shall be delayed until the end of that session.

-The chair may “specially maintain” a member’s voting status that would otherwise be lost by this WG letter ballot response rule.
-Reasons for such an action can include consideration of personal hardship, medical emergency, or outstanding contributions.
+The chair may “specially maintain” a member’s voting status that would otherwise be lost by this Working Group letter ballot response rule.
+Reasons for such an action may include consideration of personal hardship, medical emergency, or outstanding contributions.

 Non-voting Membership